You’re Invited to Join the Virtual Working Summit 2015

 * indicates a required field

-How did people find the 2010 Virtual Working Summit?
+How did people find the first Virtual Working Summit?
 Here are some extracts from the feedback:

 The Virtual Working Summit was a wonderful learning and networking experience.
 The speakers were so very knowledgeable.
 I looked forward each day to listening to the sessions!
 The summit was an excellent way to learn and connect with other professionals in a convenient and flexible way.
 Thank you Penny for a great program.